orbitdb/SCPs/scps/SCP-6.md

   clock: Number,
   auth: <CID>,
   sig: String,
-  payload: <any JSON.stringify-able data>,
+  payload: <JSON>,
   refs: [<CID>]
 }
 ```

-Obviously `v` has been incremented to the next version; also `hash` has been removed.

-Field `id` has been renamed to `log` which is a more descriptive and less common field name.

-The old `clock.time` field is now `clock` and `clock.id` is gone.
-If custom clock ids are a must, `clock` should stay similar to version 2 entries but with `clock.id` lazily added.
+- `hash`: This field has been removed.

+- `v`: This field, which states the version, has been incremented to 3.

+- `log`: This field replaces/renames `id` from version 2 to be more descriptive of its purpose.

+- `clock`: This field becomes the value of `clock.time` from version 2 which is a number representing a logical timestamp.

-The `key` field has been removed.
+- `key`: This field has been removed.

-A new field `auth` has been added which replaces `identity`.
-This field references data used to authenticate the entry.
-The referenced data will likely include a public key for verifying the entry signature among other data configured by the auth type.
-This field, unlike many other entry fields, is not unique per entry which makes it a great candidate for de-duplication with ipld.
+- `auth` This field replaces `identity` from version 2.
+It is a content-address for the identity used to authenticate the entry.
 In entry version 2 the `identity` field is relatively large and includes `identity.id` which is used for conflict-resolution/ordering.
-In entry version 3, since `identity` has been replaced with a reference to what was `identity`, the reference could take `identity.id`s job of conflict-resolution.
+In entry version 3, since `identity` has been replaced with a reference to what was `identity`, the reference could take `identity.id`s job of conflict-resolution if need be.

-The `sig` field does not change.
-As stated below, it along with some other fields could be encoded in base-64 instead of hex to save some bytes.
+- `sig`: This field is now encoded into base-64 instead of hex to reduce entry size.

+- `payload`: This field does not change.

-The `next` field has been removed.
-Its value, an array of CIDs referencing the latest entries, has been merged into the beginning of the `refs` field.
-The `refs` field is unchanged besides it also containing entry heads at the beginning of its array.
+- `next`: This field has been removed.
+Its array values from version 2 have been moved into the `refs` array.

-The `sig` and `payload` fields remain unchanged.
+- `refs`: This field's value is now the set union of the values of version 2 `next` and `refs` fields.
+This fields array is sorted alphabetically to promote determinism.

 ### Byte Comparison